 Why the Active Kids program?

-Attending Primary school is an important time for children, where they learn and begin to lay foundations for positive habits and a healthy and active lifestyle.
-Council wants to support schools and their communities to generate and connect with physical activity participation opportunities.
+At Primary school age children learn positive habits for a healthy and active lifestyle.
+Council aims to support schools and their communities to develop lifelong active and healthy lifestyles and connect with physical activity opportunities.

 The Active Kids program was designed by Wyndham City to support Wyndham Primary schools to encourage more 8 to 10 year old children (grade 3 and 4) to be physically active and eat healthily through an 8-week program that aligns to the school curriculum.